 A reserved prefix is a prefix that your app can add in front of your metafield namespaces and metaobject types.
 Reserving allows your API client to own that particular prefix for your definitions.
 This means that your app has access to all definitions with that prefix, and no other app but yours can create or update definitions on any store.
 If desired, you can also allow other apps to edit values under a definition you have created using a reserved namespace.
 By default, they will be private to your app.

-If you create a metafield or metaobject without a definition under your own reserved namespace or type, it will be locked down as private to your app.
-In order to allow merchants or other apps to read or write metafields in your app's namespaces, you will need to create a definition and specify the desired access settings.
+If you create a metafield or metaobject without a definition under your own reserved namespace or type, then it will be private to your app.
+To allow users or other apps to read or write metafields in your app's namespaces, you need to create a definition and specify the desired access settings.